olivercoinLWT/olivercoin-core/README.md

-# OliverCoin [LWT] - a Cryptocurrency created for John Oliver by people who are not John Oliver
+# OliverCoin [LWT] - a cryptocurrency created for John Oliver by people who are not John Oliver